CyberFlameGO/svnpython/Doc/library/test.rst

    :const:`True` when verbose output is enabled.
 Should be checked when more detailed information is desired about a running test. *verbose* is set by :mod:`test.regrtest`.

-.. data:: have_unicode

-   :const:`True` when Unicode support is available.

 .. data:: is_jython